Troy Caine GUEST COLUMNIST

 The second incident of leadership split occurred in the JLP in the period between 1967 and 1972 when Donald Sangster and Hugh Shearer became successive prime ministers of Jamaica as first deputy leaders of the party, at a time when Bustamante, having retired from active politics, remained as leader of the party and until 1974.
 To their credit, both men (like Dr Lloyd) fully deserved their elevation, having up to that time given years of yeoman service to the party, but had to contend with the anomaly of the occurrence.

 Since then, all party leaders in both major parties have served simultaneously as prime ministers or leaders of the Opposition in the various political scenarios, and this is a trend not likely to be changed after the impending JLP contest between Audley Shaw and Andrew Holness.

 The two previous occasions of split in leadership were largely influenced by unavoidable political circumstances.
 I doubt very much whether there would be sufficient discord among the elected JLP members to pose a deterrent to the winner as party leader not being overwhelmingly supported also as leader of the Opposition, to demonstrate party unity and a genuine sense of purpose for the challenges ahead.
 A move like that against the consensus vote of the delegates is just not on the cards.

 What promises to be far more interesting will be the role of the loser, and as it relates to the function, organisation and structure of the party and its preparation for the next two national elections which are due in 2015 and 2016, respectively.

-Troy Caine is a political historian and analyst.
-Email feedback to firstname.lastname@example.org and email@example.com.
+Troy Caine is a political historian, analyst and commentator.
+Email feedback to email@example.com and firstname.lastname@example.org.